Interest-based consultation is a collaborative approach to workplace consultation.

 An interest-based approach to consultation aims to find a solution that serves the needs (or interests) of both the employer and the affected employees.

-IBC means involving the union (if there is one) early in workplaces issues, either pre-emptively or as soon as an issue is first identified.
+Interest-based consultation means involving the union (if there is one) early in workplaces issues, either pre-emptively or as soon as an issue is first identified.
 The parties can then work together to solve the problem.
-IBC can also be used to deal with longstanding or ongoing issues.
+Interest-based consultation can also be used to deal with longstanding or ongoing issues.

 Interest-based consultation leads to:

-Successful IBC usually results in an agreement between parties.
+Successful interest-based consultation usually results in an agreement between parties.
 It can help create a productive workplace where people enjoy working.